raspy135/Qun-synthesizer/README.md

  ![parameter_select_change](manual_images/parameter_select_change.gif)

-* Some parameters do an action just by pressing the button. (e.g. load preset)
+* Some parameters will perform an action just by pressing the button, e.g. loading a preset.

 ### Dumping current preset
 When you are not in Play mode, all tone configuration can be specified as sort of MIDI CC signals.
 Pressing “REC” button will dump all configuration.